 GIS (7.5 credits)

 Rainfall-Runoff Modelling (7.5 credits)

 Pipe System Engineering and Hydraulics (7.5 credits)

 Project Course I/II in Water and Environmental Engineering (7.5 credits)

 The need for clean water and sanitation is a global concern affecting large, densely populated cities and smaller communities in industrialised and developing regions alike.
 This Master’s programme will prepare you for a rewarding and challenging career within an essential profession.
 Our graduates play important roles in the water sector all over the world, and their educational experience in Lund has assisted them in becoming outstanding professionals.

-The skills they have acquired during the programme are sought after by organisations in a wide variety of industries, from large multinational corporations and non-profit organisations to regional and national government bodies.
+The skills they have acquired during the programme are sought after by organisations in a wide variety of industries, from large multinational corporations and nonprofit organisations to regional and national government bodies.
 Many go on to become hydrologists, process engineers, hydrogeologists, consultants and water resource managers.
-Others pursue an academic career at prestigious universities.
+Others pursue an academic career within prestigious universities.